Studebaker Big Six: Early models

-All Studebaker models for 1918 represented an important milestone for the automaker because they represented a clean break from the legacy of E-M-F Studebaker had been producing.
+All Studebaker models for 1918 represented an important milestone for the automaker, because they represented a clean break from the legacy of E-M-F Studebaker had been producing.

 Between 1918 and 1920, the Big Six was offered only as a four-door touring car, the most popular body style for automobiles at the time.
-As the price of enclosed cars came down and consumers discovered the benefits of closed and semi-closed passenger compartments, a wider variety of body styles was made available beginning with the 1921 model year.
-By 1926, the Big Six was available in a variety of body styles, including a dual-cowl Phaeton and a Berline (sedan).
+As the price of enclosed cars came down and consumers discovered the benefits of closed and semiclosed passenger compartments, a wider variety of body styles was made available beginning with the 1921 model year.
+By 1926, the Big Six was available in a variety of body styles, including a dual-cowl phaeton and a berline (sedan).

-1918 and 1919 Big Sixes were powered by Studebaker's 354 in³ (5.8-liter) Straight-6 engine, which produced 60 bhp at 2000 rpm.
+The 1918 and 1919 Big Sixes were powered by Studebaker's 354 cu in (5.8-liter) straight-six engine, which produced 60 bhp at 2000 rpm.
 By 1926, the engine was delivering 75 bhp at 2400 rpm.
-The car's wheelbase was varied between 1918 120 in and 1926 when the car was available in either short 120 in or long 127 in wheelbases.
+The car's wheelbase varied between 1918 120 in and 1926, when the car was available in either short 120 in or long 127 in wheelbases.

-Studebaker's EK Big Six was popular with rum runners, for its large size and ability to reach up to 80 mph; its C$3000 price was not a deterrent.
+Studebaker's EK Big Six was popular with rum runners for its large size and ability to reach up to 80 mph; its C$3000 price was not a deterrent.